Prepay starter bonus icon

 • No job offer required: While a valid job offer can boost your CRS score, it’s not mandatory for Express Entry, unlike other immigration pathways.

-• Multiple programs: Express Entry manages applications for three federal economic immigration programs: Federal Skilled Worker Program, Canadian Experience Class, and Federal Skilled Trades Program.
+• Multiple programs: Express Entry manages applications for three federal economic immigration programs: the Federal Skilled Worker Program, Canadian Experience Class, and Federal Skilled Trades Program.
 This gives candidates multiple options to qualify.

-NOTE!
-While Express Entry is generally the fastest option, processing times can vary based on many factors.
 Additionally, if you have a provincial nomination through a PNP aligned with Express Entry, you can receive an additional 600 CRS points, significantly increasing your chances of receiving an ITA.

 Here’s a quick glance table comparing the various pros and cons of different immigration pathways to Canada, along with typical processing times: